twimbit/Monday-Wordpress-Integration/README.md

 1. Download this **[.zip file](https://github.com/twimbit/monday-wordpress-integration/releases/download/0.1/wordpress-monday-master.zip)** .
 2. Install the plugin in wordpress by uploading the downloaded folder
 3. Go to monday.com and choose the desired integration from our app.
-4. Go to wordpress settings > Monday Integration > Integration
+4. Go to `wordpress settings > Monday Integration > Integration`
-5. Copy the API Key and secret and paste it on the monday integration page and enter site URL without / . eg https://example.com
+5. Copy the `API Key` and `API secret` and paste it on the monday integration page and enter site URL without / . eg https://example.com
 6. Authorize the app
-7. Add integration to board

 ## Background